 Completely natural, without preservatives, additives, coloring or chemicals.

 Whenever applying to your face or skin please ensure that you follow the directions.
 In this case, the most important part about ensuring safety for your skin is to not let the mask completely dry on your face.

-If you do let it dry on your skin, it’s not the end of the world, but you can expect a little to quite a bit of redness for up to 30-45 minutes after application.
+If you do let it dry on your skin you can expect a little to quite a bit of redness for up to 30-45 minutes after application.
 This is generally how long it takes for your skin to natural replenish it’s oils that have been absorbed by the mask.

 Does Bentonite Clay tighten your skin?

 The benefits of Bentonite clay are numerous.
 After application of the face mask on your skin, you will feel a tightening sensation.
 Which leads you to think that the tightening effect might be lasting.

 I have seen many products or blogs that claim that your skin elasticity will be improved with Bentonite.
 However, there has been a short term study, that found skin elasticity (aka tightening) was not improved after a single application.

 However a separate study found that after 7 days of applying clay to skin, there was an increase of collagen, which collagen does help to improve skin elasticity.

 I’ll keep my eyes peeled and add an update if I find any other studies that prove the long term benefits of skin tightening from clay!

 No, in fact, clay does the complete opposite.
 I like to think of a Bentonite Clay mask as a vaccuum for my pores.